Factbox - U.S. President Barack Obama

-As the 44th president of the United States, Barack Obama, 51, passed a revamp of the national healthcare system and authorized the raid that killed Osama bin Laden but struggled to revive the economy and create jobs.
+As the 44th president of the United States, Barack Obama, 51, signed into law a revamp of the national healthcare system and authorized the raid that killed Osama bin Laden but struggled to revive the economy and create jobs.

-Ahead of the U.S. presidential election on Tuesday, here are key facts about Obama, the nation's first black president.
+As the United States holds its presidential election on Tuesday, here are key facts about Obama, the nation's first black president.

 - Barack Obama has a personal background like no other president in U.S. history.
 His mother, Ann Dunham, was a white woman from Kansas and his father, Barack Obama Sr., was a black Kenyan who saw little of his son after a divorce when the boy was a toddler.
 Obama spent much of his childhood in Indonesia and then Hawaii, where he lived with his maternal grandparents.

 - Obama struggled with his mixed racial background while growing up, writing in a memoir that he wondered "if something was wrong with me."
-He also was troubled by the absence of his father, who he considered a "myth," and said that may have contributed to him using marijuana and cocaine in his youth.
+He also was troubled by the absence of his father, whom he considered a "myth," and said that may have contributed to his use of marijuana and cocaine in his youth.

-- Obama's relationship with Congress is not great.
+- Obama's relationship with Congress has been problematic.
 Even when Democrats controlled the House of Representatives and the Senate, Republicans often stymied his initiatives.
-The situation became more difficult when tax-averse Republicans took over in the House in 2010.
+The situation became more difficult when tax-averse Republicans took over the majority in the House in 2010.

 - Obama won the 2008 Democratic presidential nomination by defeating Hilary Clinton, the former first lady and New York senator, and then took the presidency by beating Republican Senator John McCain.
 His energetic campaign was built on a theme of "hope and change" fuelled by powerful oratory.

-- A mood of national optimism prevailed at Obama's January 20, 2009, inauguration, which drew an estimated 1.8 million people to the National Mall in Washington despite bitter cold.
+- A mood of national optimism prevailed at Obama's inauguration on January 20, 2009, which drew an estimated 1.8 million people to the National Mall in Washington despite bitter cold.
 He began his presidency with a 68 percent approval rating.

 - Obama simultaneously oversaw wars in Iraq, which he ended in 2011, and Afghanistan, as well as the U.S. military involvement in Libya that helped oust Muammar Gaddafi.
 In May 2011 he authorized the raid in which U.S. Navy SEALS killed al Qaeda leader Osama bin Laden in Pakistan - a triumph he points to as indicative of a strong national security policy.